The Second Face: Plot

 Paul has to stay in Los Angeles for several months for his work.
 He is soon a frequent visitor to the apartment Phyllis shares with Claire.
 She pretends she has been going out every night on dates, but he is not fooled.
 Jerry finally agrees to a date, but she accidentally overhears him telling Allan he intends to take her to a drive-in movie, where no one can see them together.
 She confronts him, then storms out.
 He goes to her apartment to make sure she is safe; suspecting that Jerry has done something to upset Phyllis, Paul punches him.
 When Phyllis returns, Paul asks her to return with him to Fresno, but she tells him he is the last person she could ever love.
 After he leaves, when questioned by Claire, she explains that she believes he does not love her, but is only interested in her because he believes her unattractiveness will ensure that she will not leave him, as his wife had done.

 Allan arranges to fly to Honolulu with Lynn to get married.
 He sends Phyllis a telegram to ask her to break the news to Claire.
 Claire reads the telegram, grabs a pistol and drives away, pursued by Phyllis.

 After the crash, plastic surgeon Dr. Vaughn is called in to repair Phyllis's face.
 He does a wonderful job, making her beautiful.
 Soon she is seeing wealthy men like Todd Williams.
 She also visits Moran, demands ten times the salary she was to receive when she was plain, and gets it.

 She discovers that her hospital bills have been paid by an anonymous benefactor.
 Through Mr. West, she is surprised to learn that the last check was signed by Jerry.
 They become engaged, but Claire knows Jerry too well.
-She gets Mrs. Lockridge to admit that it was actually Paul who paid.
+She gets Mrs. Lockridge to admit that it was actually Paul who paid the bills.
 Phyllis rushes back to Fresno, but he says that he believes she is coming to him only out of gratitude for his financial assistance.
 He also admits that he fears that now that she is attractive, she might some day leave him.
 As she prepares to leave, he relents and they embrace.